South Georgia / South Sandwich Islands - Antarctic Travel

 The South Sandwich IslandsA chain of islands, connected by a low submarine ledge, forming an island arc.
 They were discovered by Captain James Cook, in HMS Resolution, who first sighted the southernmost island later called Southern Thule on the 30th of January 1775.

-to 30 sazhens (55m) above the water, And those are truly
+ice up to 30 sazhens (55m) above the water, And those

-dangerous places.
-There are frequent terrible storms there
+are truly dangerous places.
+There are frequent terrible

 Diary of Able Seaman Yegor Kisilev- Jan 6th 1820 - voyage of the Russian explorer Fabian von Bellinghausen